gem-storm/smrs-guide/README.md

 #### What is RIFE?

-RIFE is an interpolation model, it is very slow compared to SVPFlow (the interpolation algorithm that Blur/Smoothie's interpolation uses), but its way more accurate.
-Its generally only worth using if your input video is <240fps or a color format that SVPFlow doesn't support (such as I444).
+RIFE is an interpolation model, it is very slow compared to SVPFlow (the interpolation algorithm that Blur/Smoothie's interpolation uses), but it's way more accurate.
+It's only worth installing and using if your input video is <240fps or a color format that SVPFlow doesn't support (such as I444).

 ### Installation:
 - Go to [github.com/nihui/rife-ncnn-vulkan/releases/latest](https://github.com/nihui/rife-ncnn-vulkan/releases/latest) and download the Windows version.